-Carpet Sedum is bathed in stunning cymes of yellow star-shaped flowers at the ends of the stems from late spring to early summer.
-Its attractive succulent narrow leaves remain light green in color with distinctive creamy white edges throughout the year.
-The pink stems are very colorful and add to the overall interest of the plant.
+Variegated Japanese Stonecrop is bathed in stunning yellow star-shaped flowers at the ends of the stems from early to mid summer.
+Its attractive tiny succulent round leaves remain light green in color with distinctive white edges and tinges of grayish green throughout the year.